We advocate for peace and justice through strong partnerships.

 While opposing all limitations on human rights in Cuba, our denomination has repeatedly called for an end to the economic embargo and other sanctions that have divided families and limited economic development without bringing about political change.

-Recently, in advance of General Assembly (a meeting of representatives of the entire denomination), the Advisory Committee on Social Witness Policy prepared seven recommendations in the form of an action item for vote.
+Prior to the 2016 General Assembly (a meeting of representatives of the entire denomination), the Advisory Committee on Social Witness Policy prepared seven recommendations in the form of an action item for vote.
+The recommendations were approved by the 222nd PC(USA) General Assembly in 2016.

-To support these advocacy recommendations, a study paper has also been prepared which provides data and summary analysis on topics including economic change and human values, social and racial concerns, Cuban American and Cuban Communities, the religious environment, the natural environment, political dynamics, military and security factors (with the U.S. and other nations in the region).
+In support those advocacy recommendations, a study paper had also been prepared which provided data and summary analysis on topics including economic change and human values, social and racial concerns, Cuban American and Cuban Communities, the religious environment, the natural environment, political dynamics, military and security factors (with the U.S. and other nations in the region).

-To summarize, the Advisory Committee on Social Witness Policy recommends to General Assembly to advocate:
+To summarize, the Advisory Committee on Social Witness Policy recommended to General Assembly to advocate:

 - In support of mutual mission engagement with the Presbyterian Reformed Church of Cuba (IPRC).